 ‘Dr Burney may seem warmed with the subject put into his hands [but] a real admirer of Handel cannot help finding it is only a mask and not the sentiments of the heart’.

-This call from someone in power for greater enthusiasm to be displayed also has so many contemporary echoes.
+See this article for more details.
+A call from someone in power for greater enthusiasm to be displayed also has so many contemporary echoes.
 All in all, an eye-opening look at Handel as propaganda tool.